Paykan F.C.: Establishment

 The club was established in 1967 by Mahmoud Khayami with financial help from the Iran Khodro factory.
 The main objective was to promote their factory's products, and improve their reputation.
-They were able to lure great players such as Ali Parvin, Majid Halvaei and Amir Abedini, and several of the Persepolis players of the time.
-In 1969 the team became the Tehran City League's champions and the team appeared to have a bright future.
+In 1969 the team became the Tehran City League's champions.
 The team was dissolved in 1970 after a series of difficulties between the players and management.
-Most of the players went back to Persepolis.

 Rebirth of Paykan

-Paykan still operated without a football team specifically in the 1980s but carried on with basketball, handball, and volleyball teams.
+Paykan still operated without a football team specifically in the 1980.
 Paykan did not have a football team until the year 2000, when they were able to buy Bahman's shares and participate in the top level of Iranian football after 30 years.
 The team participated in the 2000–01 Azadegan League with Bahman's squad but with a different coach.

-Among Iranian football clubs, the team is known to have one of the better organizations in terms of facilities and management.
 The team had little success and were relegated from the Iran Pro League in the 2004–05 season.
-They were back in the IPL for the 06–07 season where they finished a respectable 7th and showed their ability to compete at the highest standard.
+They were back in the IPL for the 06–07 season where they finished 7th.

 Relocation to Qazvin

 In 2008 Paykan was moved to Qazvin because the city of Tehran had many football teams with low attendance figures.
 They started the season well but toward the end their results got worse.
-The team changed their coach in the last weeks of the 2008–09 season and finished in mid table.
+The team changed their coach in the last weeks of the 2008–09 season and finished mid-table.
 Although they finished in the top half of the table in 2009–10 season the club chairman decided to replace Hamid Derakhshan with Mohammad Ahmadzadeh as the head coach.
 Paykan were relegated in 2010–2011, but the following year they earned their promotion back to the Iran Pro League for the 2012–2013 season.